Valve job: Description

-The seat mating angle of an intake seat will typically be one-half the width of the valve face (on a stock engine).
-High performance applications will often have a very thin intake mating seat of approximately .025" to .030".
-Exhaust seats should be about .060" less than the valve face, with the mating surface of the seat being .030" from both top and bottom of the valve face (putting the mating of the two in the middle of the valve face).

-Valves should be inspected for damage which will prevent proper operation and could lead to catastrophic failure.
-Cracking, pitting, channeling, and burning are typical problems leading to valve replacement.
-Even hair-line cracks make a valve unusable.
-Pitting is permissible in small amounts, but should not be present on the face, margin, or stem.
+Valves are inspected for damage such as cracking, pitting, channeling, and burning that will prevent proper operation and could lead to catastrophic failure.
+Pitting is permissible in small amounts, but should not be present on the valve face, margin, or stem.
 Channeling is a result of uneven heating of a valve (typically from improper seating during operation), and is evident by heat discoloration in an oval shape on the bottom of the valve and often visible at the base of the valve stem.
-Channeling that continues will lead to a burnt valve, which leads to melting away of a portion of the valve.
-If an engine is subjected to excessive RPM or sudden stoppage, all valves should be inspected for straightness.
-If a valve is bent, it will lead to failure very quickly and often damage other parts such as pistons, cylinder walls, other valves, valve guides, and valve-train components.
+Channeling that continues will lead to a burnt valve (the melting away of a portion of the valve).
+If an engine has been subjected to excessive RPM or sudden stoppage, all valves should be inspected for straightness, as a bent valve or valve stem will quickly lead to failure, and often damage other parts such as pistons, cylinder walls, other valves, valve guides, and valve-train components.

 Some older cars have relatively soft valve seats that wear faster when operated without leaded fuel.
 These usually can be updated with hardened valve seats that resist wear, regardless of whether leaded or unleaded fuel is used.